SylvainFinette/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 B - SELECT RELEVANT COLUMNS
 Only the features containing the string "mean" an "std" are selected thanks to grep function.
 Then the corresponding names are modified to remove special character such as (),-, which make the names difficult to read.
 Also, uppercase are removed.
+These names are stored in a variable columns_names.

 C - ASSEMBLING OF THE DATA IN ONE SINGLE DATA SET

 lines are assembled with rbind(), to have one single dataset for test and train on the three set of variables.
-Then the X data set is truncated to select only the "mean" and "std" columns cretaed in B.
-Finally, the full dataset is assembled with cbind between Subjetc, Y and X.
+Then the X data set is truncated to select only the "mean" and "std" columns created in B (variabls columns_names) Finally, the full dataset is assembled with cbind between Subjetc, Y and X.

 D - REPLACE THE ACTIVITYIF BY ITS NAME